 Truth: Most mothers want to breastfeed

 Most mothers start out breastfeeding, but the number exclusively breastfeeding drops off a lot during the first 6 months.
-Most mothers who stopped breastfeeding before they wanted to, did so because they ran into problems.
-They switched to formula due to lack of good information and support at the time they needed it.
+Many mothers who stop breastfeeding before they wanted to, did so because they ran into problems and didn't receive good information and support at the time they needed it.
 That is why we are here to help!
 See our artice on when breastfeeding doesn't work out for more information.

 Truth: Many mothers do find breastfeeding hard at first